YotaYota/notes/clean_architecture.md

 maximize productivity, you need to know which attributes of system architecture lead to that end.

-## Behaviour and Structure
+### Behaviour and Structure

 Behaviour and structure are two values that needs to remain high.

 A change must be easy to make.

-The difficulty of a change should only be proprtional to the scope of the change, and not the shape of the change.
+The difficulty of a change should only be proportional to the scope of the change, and not the shape of the change.

-If the difficulty of change _is_ proprtional to the shape of the change, then the cost of development will increase over time.
+If the difficulty of change _is_ proportional to the shape of the change, then the cost of development will increase over time.

 It's a quality of the architecture that it might prefer a certain shape over